astranomaly/landman-files/README.md

-# landman-files
+# Landman Files
 Source code files for the Landman website.
+Provided for reference, not reuse.
+Does not include libraries, images, etc.